open-telemetry/opentelemetry.io/content/en/docs/demo/kubernetes-deployment.md

 {{% alert title="Note" color="info" %}}

-`kubectl port-forward` will proxy the port until the process terminates.
-You may need to create separate terminal sessions for each use of `kubectl port-forward`, and use <kbd>Ctrl-C</kbd> to terminate the process when done.
+`kubectl port-forward` proxies the port until the process terminates.
+You might need to create separate terminal sessions for each use of `kubectl port-forward`, and use <kbd>Ctrl-C</kbd> to terminate the process when done.